jjvanzon/Circular-Language-Spec/spec/inheritance/enforcing-and-preventing-specialization.md

 __Required__
 ![](images/3.%20Enforcing%20&%20Preventing%20Specialization.008.png)

-*Required* is expressed by putting half of the expected symbol at the end of the connector. *Optional* does not get such a symbol, because it is the default behavior that things are optional to fill in.
+*Required* is expressed by putting half of the expected symbol at the end of the connector. *Optional* might not get such a symbol, because it is the default behavior that things are optional to fill in.
 Required is an extra rule imposed.

 ### Requirements for Other Side of Connection